 2.2.
 Laboratory Component (LC, 40% - 8 points)

-At the end of each module, the evaluation elements (protocols filled with the answers to the questions, exercises or evaluation forms) provided by the teacher should be delivered by group.
-The distribution of these 8 values by the different assessment elements delivered by the students will be as follows: 2 values for module 1; 1.5 values for module 2; 2.5 values for module 3; and 2 values for module module 4.
-The evaluation elements delivered by the students must be identified with the students'' name, the shift and the group (the lack of any of the requested data will be penalized).
+At the end of each practical classe, the evaluation elements (protocols filled with answers to the questions, activities in moodle or evaluation forms) provided by the teacher must be delivered.
+Each element has a certain value that will be indicated at the beginning of the activity.
+The distribution of these 8 values by the 4 modules will be as described below: 2.5 values distributed among the different evaluation elements corresponding to module 1; 1.5 values distributed among the different evaluation elements corresponding to module 2; 2 values distributed among the different evaluation elements corresponding to module 3; and 2 values distributed among the different assessment elements corresponding to module 4.
+The assessment elements delivered by students must be identified with the student''''s name and shift (the lack of any of the requested data will be penalized).

 2.3.
 Summative Component.
 (SC, 10% - 2 values)

-It will also be penalized, with 0.1 values, the lack of answer or incorrect answers made to the nominal questions at the beginning or during each practical class and which is indicative of the student''s lack of preparation or commitment to the subject of the module and its respective. laboratory work.
-Poorly participatory attitudes in laboratory class will also be penalized.
-These penalties may be offset by excellent contributions in other classes.
+It will also be penalized, with 0.1 values, the lack of answer or incorrect answers made to the nominal questions at the beginning or during each practical class and which is indicative of the student''''''''s lack of preparation or commitment to the subject of the module and its respective. laboratory work.
+The use/participation in forums to solve problems, put proposals for resolution, help colleagues, ask and answer other people´s questions will be evaluated positively.

 2.4.
 Final grade (FG)

 The TLBI final grade will be obtained by the weighted average of the various components rounded to the units.